PortalTelemedicina/fullstack-test/README.md

 - Sql Server

 ## Web Client Technical Requisites
-The implementation of the front-end must be separated from the Web API Solution and you are free to choose the tools used in the implementation
+The front-end must be separated from the Web API Solution and you are free to choose the tools used in the implementation

-> 1. Create a register/login component
+> 1. Account
+>  * `Register` - The user must be able to register account
+>  * `Login` - The user must be able to login into the application
-> 2. Create a component to add/update product
+> 2. Products
+>  * `Create/Update` - The user must be able to create/update products
-> 3. Create a orders component containing
+> 3. Orders
->  * `Search` - Fields to filter orders by a interval of price and interval of creation date
+>  * `Search` - The user must be able to filter orders by a interval of price and interval of creation date
->  * `List` - A list of orders.
-User must be able to click in a row to expand and see order details.
+>  * `List` - The user must be able to see a list of orders, click in a row to expand and see order details (product name, quantity, price)

 ## WEB API Main Tasks